-- 1. Power on the computer. - 2.
-Start the SoftMax Pro Software and connect the software to the instrument. - 3.
-Use the computer to define the protocol settings including read type, wavelengths, plate type, read area, detection speed, temperature, shake, and kinetic timing. - 4.
+- 1. Power on the instrument and the connected computer. - 2.
+Use the computer to define the protocol settings including plate type, read type, read area, wavelength, detection speed, temperature, shake, and kinetic timing. - 3.
 Use the computer to open the plate drawer or manually lift the cuvette chamber door.
-If you adjust the chamber temperature, the drawer closes after approximately 10 seconds to maintain temperature control. - 5.
-Place the plate on the plate slide for a plate read (well A1 on the front left of the drawer) or place the cuvette into the cuvette chamber for a cuvette read (springs hold the cuvette in place).
-Handle cuvettes on the frosted sides only.
-Place the cuvette into the chamber so that the "reading" (clear) sides face left and right. - 6.
-Use the computer to close the plate drawer or manually close the cuvette door. - 7.
-Use the computer to start the read. - 8.
+If you adjust the chamber temperature, the drawer closes after approximately 10 seconds to maintain temperature control. - 4.
+Place the plate on the plate slide for a plate read (well A1 on the front left of the drawer) or place the cuvette into the cuvette chamber for a cuvette read (springs hold the cuvette in place) Handle cuvettes on the frosted sides only.
+Place the cuvette into the chamber so that the "reading" (clear) sides face left and right. - 5.
+Use the computer to close the plate drawer or manually close the cuvette door. - 6.
+Use the computer to start the read. - 7.
 The computer displays the read data and the plate drawer opens.